Non-degenerate mixed maps and contact structures: Non-degeneracy

-Oka in \cite[Theorem 33]{Oka2010} proved that strongly non-degenerate convenient mixed functions have Milnor fibrations on the tube and the sphere which are smoothly equivalent.
-We shall prove an analogous statement for mixed maps under the strong non-degeneracy and linear discriminant conditions.
-We refer the reader to \cite{CisnerosMolina2023} for further details on the subject of Milnor fibrations.
+Oka in \cite[Theorem 33]{Oka2010} proved that strongly non-degenerate convenient mixed functions have Milnor fibrations on the tube and the sphere, which are smoothly equivalent.
+We shall relate the non-degeneracy property to the Milnor sets of a mixed map germ, and then derive the existence of a tube fibration under certain conditions.
+We refer the reader to \cite{CisnerosMolina2023} and \cite{Ribeiro2019} for further details on the subject of Milnor fibrations.

 We recall some definitions.
-A map germ $F: (\co^{n},0) \longrightarrow (\co^{k},0)$ admits a Milnor fibration on the tube if for each $r > 0$ sufficiently small there exists $\delta = \delta(r) > 0$ such that the map
+A map germ $F: (\co^{n},0) \longrightarrow (\co^{k},0)$ admits a Milnor fibration on the tube if, for each $r > 0$ sufficiently small, there exists $\delta = \delta(r) > 0$ such that the map